cloudmesh-community/hid-sp18-709/PXE_Project/draft.md

 Following the instructions presented on [Beebom](https://beebom.com/how-clone-raspberry-pi-sd-card-windows-linux-macos/):

-The Raspberry Pi SD Card was opened in the linux computer, in this case, a Ubuntu Machine, and obtained the list of the filesystems identified by linux, using the following command:in a terminal:
+1. The Raspberry Pi SD Card was opened in the linux computer, in this case, a Ubuntu Machine, and obtained the list of the filesystems identified by linux, using the following command:in a terminal:

 ```console
 user@ubuntu:~$ sudo fdisk -l
 ```
-**As a result, the SD Card was found under the name** /dev/sdb corresponding to a 32GB usb device.

-Once the device was identified, I used the following command to save an img file of the disc.
+2. Once the device was identified, the SD Card -a 32GB usb device- was found with the name _/dev/sdb_ ., I used the following command to save the image as an .img file.

 ```console
 user@ubuntu:~$ sudo dd if=/dev/sdb of=\~/raspbian.img
 ```

-The steps I took are also brought up in [raspberrypi.stackexchange.com](https://raspberrypi.stackexchange.com/questions/69914/how-to-clone-raspberry-pi-sd-card-on-windows-linux-and-macos) and more in detail in [raspberrypistarterkits.com](https://www.raspberrypistarterkits.com/how-to/clone-raspberry-pi-sd-card-on-windows-linux-macos/), thi last link includes information on how to
+The steps I took are also brought up in [raspberrypi.stackexchange.com](https://raspberrypi.stackexchange.com/questions/69914/how-to-clone-raspberry-pi-sd-card-on-windows-linux-and-macos) and more in detail in [raspberrypistarterkits.com](https://www.raspberrypistarterkits.com/how-to/clone-raspberry-pi-sd-card-on-windows-linux-macos/), this last link includes information on how to save the image using other Operating Systems to capture it.

 Successfully performed the back up using Clonezilla as described in [geekanddummy.com](https://geekanddummy.com/how-to-raspberry-pi-tutorial-part-2-sd-card-backuprestore/), generating an image for testing.